taocpp/PEGTL/doc/Rules-and-Grammars.md

 Not backtracking over `A` has the additional advantage of not triggering any action attached to `A` twice.

 In practice, opportunities to remove superfluous backtracking might not be as obvious as with such a simple rule.
-For a more complex example please read the comments ate the beginning of the Lua 5.3 grammar in `src/pegtl/lua53.hpp`.
+For a more complex example please read the comments at the beginning of the Lua 5.3 grammar in `include/tao/pegtl/example/lua53.hpp`.
 It shows how to eliminate both left-recursion and superfluous backtracking with multiple rules and recursions.

 ### Whitespace